sebapersson/Project_BBT015/README.md

 The project focues on the RNA-sequence part of a [paper](https://www.frontiersin.org/articles/10.3389/fmicb.2018.02929/)  with the name; *Transcriptional Landscape of a bla_KPC-2 Plasmid and Response to Imipenem Exposure in Escherichia coli TOP10* [1].
-In the RNA-seq part of this study six *E.coli*-samples were investigated, and all these had been transformed with the pBIC-1a plasmid (conveys resicentence to antibiotics).
-Three samples acted as controlls while the other three had been exposed to the broad spectra Imipenem.
+In the RNA-seq part of this study six *E.coli*-samples were investigated, and all these had been transformed with the pBIC-1a plasmid (conveys resisance to antibiotics).
+Three samples acted as controls whilst the other three had been exposed to the broad spectra Imipenem.
 The study investigated differences in expression levels between these two sample-groups, and overall it identified over 1500 differentially expressed RNA.
-Thus the goal with this project is try to replicate this, with other words the goal is to identify the same differentially RNA:s as the authors of the paper did.
+Thus, the goal with this project is try to replicate this, with other words, to identify the same differentially RNA:s as the authors of the paper did.

 ## Project structure